contao/docs/docs/manual/guides/svg.en.md

 ```

 {{% notice tip %}}
 In contrast to Contao's own template files, you can place these files in any nested directory below "templates".
 You define the relative paths in the insert tag.
 {{% /notice %}}

 ## Colorize SVG via CSS

 You could color our example with the CSS specification "svg { fill: #ff0000; }".
-However, we prefer to use the CSS property`color`.
-To do this, we add the property and `fill`the value `currentColor`:
+However, we prefer to use the
+CSS property `color`.
+To do this, we add the property `fill` with the value `currentColor`:

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512">